Dimensionality reduction for homological stability and global structure preservation: Main methods

-\begin{enumerate} \item \textbf{Capturing dataset topology:} Create the kNN graph of $X$, say $\Gamma$, for a given number of neighbors $k$ ($=$ \texttt{n\_neighbors}) by calling \texttt{make\_knn\_adjacency}.
-This step uses a JAX kernel specifically developed by the authors in order to perform the computation int the CPU, GPU or TPU settings.
-Other libraries like FAISS \cite{faiss} may also be used, although they do not have the same level of hardware universality. \item \textbf{Initial dimension reduction:} Produce $Y \subset \mathbb{R}^d$, the initial embedding of $X$, with $d \ll n$ (usually $d=2$ or $3$) given by \texttt{dimension} by using one of the available embedding methods: 'random' (random projections from the Johnson--Lindenstrauss Lemma), 'spectral' (using the kNN graph $\Gamma$ to construct the weighted Laplacian optionally applying a similarity kernel), or 'pca' (classical or kernel--based). \item \textbf{Layout optimization:} Calling \texttt{do\_layout} to adjust the lower--dimensional embedding $Y$ to conform to the similarity structure of the higher--dimensional data $X$.
-This is done by using a force layout where the role of ``forces'' is played by probability kernels (the distribution can be adjusted via parameters \texttt{min\_dist} and \texttt{spread}). \end{enumerate}
+\begin{enumerate} \item \textbf{Constructing the neighborhood graph:} Create the kNN graph of $X$, say $\Gamma$, for a given number of neighbors $k$ ($=$ \texttt{n\_neighbors}).
+The released DiRe--RAPIDS implementation can use PyTorch, PyKeOps, or RAPIDS/cuVS for this step, subject to the selected backend, metric, and available hardware.
+The selected input metric governs this graph construction; forces in the target coordinates remain Euclidean. \item \textbf{Initial dimension reduction:} Produce $Y \subset \mathbb{R}^d$, the initial embedding of $X$, for a positive user--specified \texttt{n\_components}$=d$.
+The released choices are \texttt{random}, which multiplies $X$ by a Gaussian projection matrix with column--normalised directions; \texttt{spectral}, which uses nontrivial eigenvectors of the normalised adjacency of the symmetrised unweighted kNN graph; and \texttt{pca}, whose implementation is backend dependent.
+In the cuVS backend used for the H100 profile, the \texttt{pca} pathway dispatches to cuML PCA for at most 100 input features and cuML TruncatedSVD above 100 input features.
+Each initial coordinate is then centred and standardised. \item \textbf{Layout optimization:} Adjust the lower--dimensional embedding $Y$ to conform to the similarity structure of the higher--dimensional data $X$.
+This is done by using a force layout in which the role of ``forces'' is played by probability kernels; their scale is controlled by parameters such as \texttt{min\_dist} and \texttt{spread}. \end{enumerate}

-The initial embedding is stored in \texttt{self.init\_embedding}, while the optimized layout is stored in \texttt{self.layout}.
-Both can be accessed after the main method \texttt{fit\_transform} is called, for a more detailed study and comparison.
+In DiRe--RAPIDS, users can instantiate PyTorch, memory--efficient PyTorch/PyKeOps, or cuVS backends directly; alternatively, \texttt{create\_dire} selects an implementation according to available dependencies and hardware.
+The initialization and optimization stages are separate in the implementation.
+The reproduction suite obtains an initializer--only output with \texttt{max\_iter\_layout=0} and a refined output with a positive iteration budget, so the layout step can be studied without claiming that the estimator returns both arrays from one call.

 The initial embedding can be one of the following three choices, each of which we discuss in more detail.